-Athora Ireland which can result in material risk are subject to appropriate due diligence, approval, and ongoing monitoring.
-All material risks arising from these activities must be appropriately managed to ensure that Athora Ireland is able to meet both its financial and service obligations.
+The aim of the Outsourcing Risk Policy is to ensure that arrangements entered into by Athora Ireland which can result in material risk are subject to appropriate risk assessment, due diligence, approval, and ongoing monitoring.
+All material risks arising from these activities must be appropriately managed to ensure that Athora Ireland is able to meet its regulatory, financial and service obligations.